tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 python3 src/main.py
 ```

 TRD necessitates of an interface to get provided with income and delegator data in order to perform the needed calculations.

-The default provider is the public RPC node `mainnet-tezos.giganode.io`.
-However, it is possible to change the data provider with the flag `-P rpc`.
+The default provider is the TzKT API.
+However, it is possible to change the data provider to a local node with the flag `-P rpc`.
-Please note that, in this case, the default node would be `127.0.0.1:8732`.
+In this case, the default node would be `127.0.0.1:8732`.
 In order to change the node URL for the provider, you can pass it in the form `node_url:port` using the flag `-A` (e.g. `-P rpc -A 127.0.0.1:8733`).
 Please note that the node should be an [archive node](https://tezos.gitlab.io/user/history_modes.html#setting-up-a-node-in-archive-mode), and that the port should be the RPC port specified while launching the node.

+It is also possible to use a public RPC node with flag `-P prpc`, which defaults to `https://mainnet-tezos.giganode.io`.